chartjs/Chart.js/docs/getting-started/integration.md

 import Chart from 'chart.js/auto';
 ```

-Or if you are planning to optimize the bundle later, you can start by importing and registering `registrables`, which also ensures all features are available:
+Or if you are planning to optimize the bundle later, you can start by importing and registering `registerables`, which also ensures all features are available:

 ```javascript
 import { Chart, registerables } from 'chart.js';